-The importance of understanding port and starboard sides cannot be overestimated – it is crucial for anyone involved in sailing.
-Sailors use the words port and starboard to make sure they know which direction is being talked about.
-These terms relate to the left and right sides of a boat.
-When facing the front of the vessel, port refers to the left side and starboard the right side, when facing the bow (forward direction).
-This orientation remains constant regardless of the observer’s position on the vessel, ensuring clarity and consistency in communication.
-You need to learn these or you risk potential accidents and port and starboard terminology will be used in emergency situations.
-It’s also essential to know them before starting an RYA Competent Crew or RYA Day Skipper course.
+The importance of understanding nautical terms like port and starboard sides cannot be overestimated and is crucial for anyone involved in sailing.
+The terms relate to the left and right sides of a boat but sailors use the words port and starboard to make absolutely sure they know which direction is being talked about.
+When facing forward, port refers to the left side of the vessel and starboard to the right side of the vessel.
+This orientation remains constant regardless of the observer’s position on the vessel, ensuring clarity and consistency in understanding and communication.
+You need to know and understand port and starboard without hesitation or you are going to find yourself in some unforeseen emergency situations.

 Origins of Port and Starboard

-The necessity for unique terms like port and starboard arises from the potential confusion when using left and right, which can change based on one’s orientation.
 If you know why port is called port and why starboard is called starboard, it will help you to remember which is which.
-The term “starboard” can be traced back to the early days of sailing.
-Before ships had rudders on their centerlines, ships were controlled with a steering paddle.
-Most of the sailors were right-handed, so the steering oars were placed on the right side of the stern.
-That’s why sailors started calling the right side the steering side, which soon became “starboard” by combining two Old English words: steor (which means “to steer”) and bord (which means “the side of a boat”).
-This setup dictated that ships could only dock on their left-hand side, hence the term “port” side, which facilitated docking without damaging the steering oar on the opposite side.
+The term ‘starboard’ can be traced back to the early days of sailing, before ships had rudders on their centerlines.
+They were controlled with steering oars, which were large paddles mounted on the right side at the stern.
+Most of the sailors on board were right-handed, so these steering oars were placed on the right side, leading to the name ‘starboard’.
+It is composed from the Old English words steor (to steer) and bord (the side of a boat).
+To avoid damaging the steering oar on their starboard side, ships coming into port could only dock on their left-hand side (the opposite side), hence the term ‘port’ side.

 Why Red for Port and Green for Starboard?